Using the Op/Ed As a PR Writing Tool

 The song concerns how pointless World War I was.
 The “Great War” settled none of the tensions or issues that caused it to break out, and in fact set in motion the much larger cataclysm of World War II, which was really the sequel war, or World War I, Chapter 2.
 As the song lyrics state: “The suffering, the sorrow, the glory, the shame, the killing and dying it was all done in vain …. it (war) happened again and again and again and again.”

-I was a history major (double majored in communication-journalism) as an undergraduate, and I’m a student of World War II in particular, probably because my father served in the U.S. Army in that war.
-I already knew WWI had a huge impact, and this song was a timely reminder of how deep that impact was.
-World War I, in reality, created the modern world we still inhabit.
+I was a history major (double majored in communication) as an undergraduate, and I’m a student of World War II in particular, probably because my father served in the U.S. Army in that war.
+I already knew WWI had a huge global impact, and this song was a timely reminder of how deep that impact was.
+World War I, in reality, created the modern world we still inhabit today.
 Anyway, I was moved to stand up in a faculty meeting a few days later and suggest Mount Mercy should plan some public events to mark the 100th anniversary of the start of World War I, coming in 2014.

 The idea resonated, and a group of us met in spring 2014 to plan events.
 What evolved was a whole series that started in August (the war started in August, too) and ended on Nov.
 11, the symbolic end of the war (although in reality it was November four years of slaughter later).